Your Top Questions About Alcohol Addiction Treatment Centers Answered

 Specialized Therapy: Other centers include broader offerings, such as specialized therapy sessions for anger, grief, or stress management; family therapy, where the roles the family dynamic plays in addiction and recovery are explored; or therapeutic outlets for creative expression, such as music, art, and dance programs.

 Free Time: Most inpatient treatment centers also build free time into their daily schedules, though how much they offer and how a patient will be able to spend it varies greatly by individual program.
+Luxury programs may offer excursions during leisure time.

 Contacting Friends and Family: Contacting friends or family during treatment is also generally allowed at most inpatient rehab centers, though, again, the ways in which this contact can be made, how long it can last, and how frequently it can be done are very much subject to individual centers.